sapegin/washingcode-book/manuscript/150_Editing.md

 Start thinking about:

-- Adding shortcuts for features you use often.
+- Adding hotkeys for features you use often.
-- Changing default shortcuts that you struggle to remember.
+- Changing default hotkeys that you struggle to remember.